susannaopal/tic-tac-toe/README.md

 - The first player to place three tokens in a row will be the winner, else the game will end in a tied draw.
 - Player is also attempting to keep their opponent from being able to place three blocks in a row to divert from a win for them.
 - A timeout will occur after a game is won or falls to a draw that automatically updates for another game.
 - Wins are stored for each player and are showcased by team on the side, they will remain despite page reload, with a message to tell if there is a winner or a draw.
+Additionally, the app will tell which player plays next.

 ## Technologies
 - Atom